THE MOST UNIQUE HOST IN SPORTS

 He hosted evenings on WQAM in Miami (’08-'09).
 D.A. also anchored “Fins Final” postgame on the state-wide Dolphins Radio Network.
 D.A. spent more than four years at Kansas City’s 610 Sports hosting morning drive ('03-’07).

 He is an acting member on the board for Boston’s Room to Dream charity, which transforms the living environments of chronically-ill children.
 He spearheaded the “Team D.A.” charity, having raised money for causes like the Boys and Girls Clubs, the Bridge Home, the KCMO Little League and Big Brothers/Big Sisters.
 Team D.A. has also organized soccer camps coached by professional players of Miami FC for underprivileged youth in South Florida.
+He also leads annual toy drives for “Jared’s Joy Cart,” which supports children fighting pediatric cancer and their families.

 The D.A.
 Show began at Sportsradio 770 ESPN ('02-'03) in Ft Myers-Naples, FL from 4-6 p.m.
 He was a play-by-play voice of the Ft.
 Myers Miracle, minor league affiliate of the Minnesota Twins.
 He handled pregame and postgame for the Florida Firecats of the AFL2, and sideline for the budding FGCU basketball program.